abhinavchdhry/The-Nature-Conservancy-Fisheries-Monitoring/README.md

 __NOTE__: This experiment will not run in a normal laptop/PC or will take a long time.
 We suggest a system with a powerful GPU for tensor processing.

-Our setup: Nvidia GTX TitanX GPU, 3072 cores, 1000 MHz core clock, 12 GB memory
+Our setup: ARC compute node **c74/c76** with Nvidia GTX TitanX GPU, 3072 cores, 1000 MHz core clock, 12 GB memory

 ## How to run
 	python inception_ft.py train	# Train the InceptionV3 model